Do AI Rank Tracker Tools Actually Work? An Honest Review of What You Can and Can't Trust

 Sentiment Analysis

-Some AI rank tracker tools analyze whether AI-generated mentions of your brand are positive, neutral, or negative.
-This is directionally useful for brand reputation monitoring, particularly for categories where AI engines might have absorbed negative coverage from their training data.
-The limitation is accuracy.
-Sentiment analysis on top of already probabilistic AI outputs introduces a second layer of approximation.
-Treat sentiment scores from AI visibility monitoring tools as directional indicators rather than precise measurements, and only act on sentiment signals when they are consistent across a large number of prompt runs.
+Some platforms analyse whether AI-generated mentions of your brand are positive, neutral, or negative.
+This is directionally useful for brand reputation monitoring but introduces a second layer of approximation on top of already probabilistic AI outputs.
+Treat sentiment scores as directional indicators only, and act on them only when consistent across a large number of prompt runs over multiple weeks.

 Citation Source Tracking